ioccc-src/winner/README.md

 Please visit [www.ioccc.org](https://www.ioccc.org) for the official **IOCCC** website.

-Please do NOT bookmark or link to this [experimental website](https://ioccc-src.github.io/temp-test-ioccc/).
+Please do NOT bookmark nor link to this [experimental website](https://ioccc-src.github.io/temp-test-ioccc/).

 When this experiment is finished, this site will go away and its associated [temp-test-ioccc GitHub repo](https://github.com/ioccc-src/temp-test-ioccc) will go into read-only archival mode.

-This test web tree is part of the [temp-test-ioccc GitHub repo](https://github.com/ioccc-src/temp-test-ioccc).
+The [experimental website](https://ioccc-src.github.io/temp-test-ioccc/) is associated with the [temp-test-ioccc GitHub repo](https://github.com/ioccc-src/temp-test-ioccc).

 This website will be undergoing major changes, so expect many broken links, typos and other problems.
 If you wish to recommend